 - Recording is factual and non-judgemental. - The procedure for retaining and archiving personal data and the retention schedule and subsequent destruction of data is adhered to. - Parents/carers and children where appropriate are made aware of what will be recorded and in what circumstances information is shared, prior to their child starting at the setting.
 Parents/carers are issued with 07.1a Privacy notice and should give signed, informed consent to recording and information sharing prior to their child attending the setting.
 If a parent/carer would not expect their information to be shared in any given situation, normally, they should be asked for consent prior to sharing. - There are circumstances where information is shared without consent to safeguard children.
-These are detailed below, but in summary, information can be shared without consent if an educator is unable to gain consent, cannot reasonably be expected to gain consent, or gaining consent places a child at risk. - Records can be accessed by and information may be shared with local authority professionals.
+These are detailed below, but in summary, information can be shared without consent if an educator is unable to gain consent, cannot be expected to gain consent, or gaining consent places a child at risk. - Records can be accessed by, and information may be shared with local authority professionals.
 If there are significant safeguarding or welfare concerns, information may also be shared with a family proceedings Court or the police.
-Educators are aware of information sharing processes and all families should give informed consent to the way the setting will use, store and share information.

-- Recording should be completed as soon as possible and within 5 working days as a maximum for safeguarding recording timescales. - If a child attends more than one setting, a two-way flow of information is established between the parents/carers, and other providers.
+Educators are aware of information sharing processes and all families should give informed consent to the way the setting will use, store, and share information. - Recording should be completed as soon as possible and within 5 working days as a maximum for safeguarding recording timescales. - If a child attends more than one setting, a two-way flow of information is established between the parents/carers, and other providers.
 Where appropriate, comments from others (as above) are incorporated into the child's records.

-Children's personal files
+Children's personal files (where nursery management software is not used)

-- Appropriate files must be used.
+- For paper records, appropriate files should be used.
 These are made of robust card (not ring binders) and have plastic or metal binders to secure documents.
-File dividers must be inserted into each file. - The sections contained are as follows: - personal details: registration form and consent forms. - contractual matters: copies of contract, days and times, record of fees, any fee reminders or records of disputes about fees. - SEND support requirements - additional focussed intervention provided by the setting e.g. support for behaviour, language or development that needs an Action Plan at setting level - records of any meetings held - welfare and safeguarding concerns: correspondence and reports: all letters and emails to and from other agencies and confidential reports from other agencies - Children's personal files are kept in a filing cabinet, which is always locked when not in use. - Correspondence in relation to a child is read, any actions noted, and filed immediately - Access to children's personal files is restricted to those authorised to see them and make entries in them, this being the setting manager, deputy or designated person for child protection, the child's key person, or other staff as authorised by the setting manager. - Children's personal files are not handed over to anyone else to look at.
+File dividers must be inserted into each file. - The sections contained are as follows: - personal details: registration form and consent forms. - contractual matters: copies of contract, days and times, record of fees, any fee reminders or records of disputes about fees. - SEND support requirements - additional focussed intervention provided by the setting e.g. support for behaviour, language or development that needs an Action Plan at setting level - records of any meetings held - welfare and safeguarding concerns: correspondence and reports: all letters and emails to and from other agencies and confidential reports from other agencies - Children's personal files are kept in a filing cabinet, which is always locked when not in use. - Correspondence in relation to a child is read, any actions noted, and filed immediately - Access to children's personal files is restricted to those authorised to see them and make entries in them, this being the setting manager, deputy or designated person for child protection, the child's key person, or other staff as authorised by the setting manager. - Children's personal files are not handed over to anyone else to look at. - Children's files may be handed to Ofsted, or the childminder agency (if registered with an agency) as part of an inspection or investigation; they may also be handed to local authority staff conducting a S11 audit if authorisation is seen.